Linguistic-Data-Consortium/p2fa/README.md

 # HTK

 HTK version 3.4.1 must be acquired separately.
-The docker recipes assume the presence of the unpacked "htk" directory.
+Other version may work but haven't been tested.
+The docker recipes assume the presence of the unpacked "htk" directory in the current directory.

 # Docker Examples

 This repo is designed to be used with docker, and contains several examples.
 Each example contains a Dockerfile and a readme with example commands, which are meant to be run from the current directory, not the example directories.
 If you prefer not to use docker, the recipes serve as documentation for configuring your environment.
+Most users should skip to Example 3, the most useful version, while Examples 1 and 2 are provided for historical reference.

+## Example 1

+Example 1 represents the aligner as available from Penn Phonetics.
+See details in that [README](example1/README.md).

+## Example 2

+Example 2 represents one of the many updated, but now obsolete, versions used at Penn.
+See details in that [README](example2/README.md).

+## Example 3

+Example 3 represents the current version, see that [README](example3/README.md).